A weak inequality in fractional homogeneous Sobolev spaces: Introduction

-where the constant only depends on some fixed parameters, $\alpha$ is a positive number and $f$ is a function in $L^p(\bbbr^n)$. \end{theorem} We notice that when $q=2$ in (\ref{eq1-26}), the function $\LPG_{\lambda,2}(f)(x)$ is the classical Littlewood-Paley $g_{\lambda}^*$-function, which was introduced and studied in \cite{Stein1961-2,Stein1971,fefferman1970}, and Theorem \ref{theorem4} is a generalization of \cite[Theorem 1]{fefferman1970}.
+where the constant only depends on some fixed parameters, $\alpha$ is a positive number and $f$ is a function in $L^p(\bbbr^n)$. \end{theorem} The proof of Theorem \ref{theorem4} can be found in section \ref{proof.of.theorem4}.
+We notice that when $q=2$ in (\ref{eq1-26}), the function $\LPG_{\lambda,2}(f)(x)$ is the classical Littlewood-Paley $g_{\lambda}^*$-function, which was introduced and studied in \cite{Stein1961-2,Stein1971,fefferman1970}, and Theorem \ref{theorem4} is a generalization of \cite[Theorem 1]{fefferman1970}.
 Comparing Theorem \ref{theorem4} with \cite[Theorem 1]{fefferman1970}, we find that the extra condition $0<n(\frac{1}{p}-\frac{1}{q})<1$ in Theorem \ref{theorem4} is due to the requirement of Theorem \ref{theorem3}, which has been used to overcome the absence of Plancherel's identity in the case $q\neq 2$.
 The weak type $(1,1)$ boundedness of the classical Littlewood-Paley $g_{\lambda}^*$-function is given in \cite[Lemma 2]{Stein1961-2}.
 In \cite{SXY2014}, S. Shi, Q. Xue, and K. Yabuta study the multilinear generalization of the classical Littlewood-Paley $g_{\lambda}^*$-function given by

 where $x\in\bbbr^n$, $\vec{f}=(f_1,f_2,\cdots,f_m)\in\Sw(\bbbr^n)\times\Sw(\bbbr^n)\times\cdots\times\Sw(\bbbr^n)$, and

 and the function $K$ defined on $(\bbbr^n)^m$ is a multilinear standard kernel.
 These authors prove in \cite[Theorem 1.1 and Theorem 1.2]{SXY2014} that the multilinear Littlewood-Paley $g_{\lambda}^*$-function given in (\ref{eq1-36}) is bounded from $L^1\times\cdots\times L^1$ to $L^{\frac{1}{m},\infty}$, and also possesses the strong type weighted estimate from $L^{p_1}(\omega_1)\times\cdots\times L^{p_m}(\omega_m)$ to $L^p(\gamma_{\vec{\omega}})$ if each $p_i>1$ and the weak type weighted estimate from $L^{p_1}(\omega_1)\times\cdots\times L^{p_m}(\omega_m)$ to $L^{p,\infty}(\gamma_{\vec{\omega}})$ if at least one $p_i=1$, where and each $\omega_i$ is a nonnegative weight function on $\bbbr^n$, and $p_1,\cdots,p_m\in[1,\infty)$ and $p$ satisfy the condition